ARM-software/ebbr/source/chapter2-uefi.rst

 UEFI Boot at EL1
 ^^^^^^^^^^^^^^^^

-Booting of UEFI at EL1 is most likely within a hypervisor hosted Guest Operating System environment, to allow the subsequent booting of a UEFI-compliant Operating System.
+Booting of UEFI at EL1 is most likely employed within a hypervisor hosted Guest Operating System environment, to allow the subsequent booting of a UEFI-compliant Operating System.
 In this instance, the UEFI boot-time environment can be provided, as a